-A re-zoning request for the former Concord Drive-In property off of Black Hill Road (in the vicinity of Exit 13) was submitted to City Council.
-This re-zoning was recommended for approval by the Planning Board and would facilitate the mixed use redevelopment of that site.
+A re-zoning request for the former Concord Drive-In property off of Black Hill Road (in the vicinity of Exit 13) was adopted by City Council.
+This change will facilitate mixed use development of that site.
+In December, Council approved a reduction in the landscaping burden for parking lot construction.
+This change, a collaborative recommendation of City staff and the private sector, was supported by the Planning Board and will still provide for more than adequate levels of tree and plant material.